Valentine treat for the whole family

 The family size comes with four pieces of chicken inasal large paa or pecho, and can choose over original or spicy flavor.
 The complimentary chicken inasal will be the same variant as the type of family size purchased.

 This blowout treat's price starts at P355 which is good for five persons.
-Grab this deal and share the love with your family and friends from February 5 to 19, 2021.
+Grab this deal and share the love with your family and friends.

 To allow more customers to enjoy this treat, customers can only buy up to a maximum of three orders per transaction.

-Spread love and plan your Valentine's Day date with your family by ordering via GrabFood or FoodPanda.
+Spread love and plan your Valentine date with your family by ordering via GrabFood or FoodPanda.
 Customers can also check Mang Inasal's Facebook page for the list of Mang Inasal stores you can visit or join its Viber community for more deals and promos.

 NOTE: BrandNews articles are promotional features from our sponsors and not news articles from our editorial staff.